misskey-dev/misskey/docs/CONTRIBUTING.en.md

 	- Please ask questions in the [Misskey Forum](https://forum.misskey.io/) or [Discord](https://discord.gg/Wp8gVStHW3).

 ## Before implementation

-When you want to add a feature or fix a bug, first have the design and policy reviewed in an Issue or something similar (if it is not there, please make one).
+When you want to add a feature or fix a bug, first have the design and policy reviewed in an Issue (if it is not there, please make one).
 Without this step, there is a high possibility that the PR will not be merged even if it is implemented.

-Also, when you start implementation, assign yourself to the issue (if you cannot do it yourself, ask another member to assign you).
-By expressing your intention to work the issue, you can prevent conflicts in the work.
+Also, when you start implementation, assign yourself to the Issue (if you cannot do it yourself, ask another member to assign you).
+By expressing your intention to work the Issue, you can prevent conflicts in the work.

 ## Creating a PR
 Thank you for your PR!
 Before creating a PR, please check the following: